eridur-de/mightyscape-1.2/README.md

 ```
 : Python might be installed by default to:
-: %AppData%\..\Local\Programs\Python\Python312\Scripts
+: %AppData%\..\Local\Programs\Python\Python313\Scripts
+: The python executable should be available with command "py" (or "python" or "python.exe")

-: we aso install pip, if not already existent
+: we also install and upgrade pip package manager, if not already done
 py -m ensurepip --upgrade
+py -m pip install --upgrade pip

+: then we clone MightyScape project into extension directory
 cd %AppData%\inkscape\extensions\
 git clone https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.2.git

-: upgrade pip first
-python -m pip install --upgrade pip

-python -m pip install --upgrade --quiet --no-cache-dir -r %AppData%\inkscape\extensions\mightyscape-1.2\requirements.txt
+py -m pip install --upgrade --quiet --no-cache-dir -r %AppData%\inkscape\extensions\mightyscape-1.2\requirements.txt

-: use this in case the previous command failed (skip errors)
+: use this in case the previous command failed to continue by just skipping errors (less clean installation)
 cd %AppData%\inkscape\extensions\mightyscape-1.2\
-FOR /F %k in (requirements.txt) DO ( if NOT # == %k ( python -m pip install %k ) )
+FOR /F %k in ('findstr /V "#" requirements.txt') DO ( py -m pip install %k )
 ```

+## Installation of MightyScape - way 2: with zip archives (mirrors)

-**Note about git handling**: You can also download the whole git project as .zip or .tar.gz bundled archive and then place it to your target directory.
-This way you can ignore installing git on your system yet.
-You can convert that directory to the git-way using the [upgrade extension](https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.2/src/branch/master/extensions/fablabchemnitz/about_upgrade_mightyscape)) later on.
+You can also download the whole git project as .zip or .tar.gz bundled archive from https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.2.
+You can convert that directory to work with git later on, using the [upgrade extension](https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.2/src/branch/master/extensions/fablabchemnitz/about_upgrade_mightyscape).

+**Please note:** for installing python modules you still need to install Git for Windows, if you are on Windows.

+The **Download** buttons can be found here:

  <img title="" src="./docs/images/zip-download.png" alt="" data-align="left">

-## Installation of MightyScape - way 2: with zip archives (mirrors)
+## Installation of MightyScape - way 3: only some parts

 If you only want to download single parts of MightyScape, use one of the following mirrors:

 * https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.2-zipmirror
 * https://github.com/eridur-de/mightyscape-1.2-zipmirror

-You can put the extracted files into your local or global Inkscape extension directory.
+You should put the extracted files into your global Inkscape extension directory (see table at the beginning).

 ## Adjusting the python interpreter of Inkscape (required)

-MightyScape relies on the Python interpreter which is used by the OS.
-As we need to install some external dependencies (python modules, partially with C bindings), we cannot rely on the bundled Python version, which comes with Inkscape.
-For this reason we need to adjust the main configuration of inkscape to apply this change by adding a custom `python-interpreter` command in Inkscape default configuration.
+As we use non-default python, need to adjust the main configuration of inkscape to apply this change by adding a custom `python-interpreter` command in Inkscape default configuration (`preferences.xml`).
 **Note:** Using a custom Python environment on Windows wil make the official Inkscape Extensions Manager impossible to run.
 The reason is the library `pygobject`.

 **On Linux this might look like:**
-Note: we are using virtual environment (venv) to avoid messing with system libraries

 ```
 vim ~/.config/inkscape/preferences.xml